ICWA and Colorado Foster Care: What Foster Parents Need to Know About the Indian Child Welfare Act

 Ute Mountain Ute Tribe — located in Towaoc, Colorado.
 The tribe's social services department handles ICWA cases for Ute Mountain Ute children.
 Contact: (970) 565-3751.

-Both tribes have formal agreements with Colorado's CDHS that define how cases will be managed, how placement preferences will be applied, and how the tribe's right to intervene will be honored.
-Colorado caseworkers are expected to notify the relevant tribal social services department when a child who may be ICWA-eligible is involved in a custody proceeding.
+Both tribes have formal agreements with Colorado's CDHS concerning case management and placement preferences.
+Colorado caseworkers should coordinate with the relevant tribal social services department when a child who may be ICWA-eligible is involved in a custody proceeding.

 Free Download